 In our transparency tool analysis, we analyzed the data provided by 22 ad companies-a subset of all advertisement related companies.
-Our study focuses on rather big companies (in terms of presence on websites), we did not analyze approaches of smaller companies.
-Still, we were able to identify different transparency approaches and our interviews with smaller companies do not hint that we missed methodological different approaches.
+Still, we were able to identify different transparency approaches.
 The analyzed profiles do not include all data a company might collect (e. g., not all interest segments or all demographic information) and hence our classification might be false at some points.
 However, omitting the four cases in which we were unsure would not fundamentally change the overall results and findings.